stevnw/flashcards/alt/README.md

 Get either the Anna or Irina voices and keep the engine as rhvoice

-Alternatively for languages that do not have voices on rhvoice, try espeak or possibly another one.
-You may need to mod the program further to allow for this.
-Personally I find espeak is quite horrid.
+Alternatively for languages that do not have voices on rhvoice, try pico2wave - or espeak (this one honestly sounds rubbish).